nicolevegai/LinkDictionary/README.md

 ## LinkDictionary TESTING
     Pair Work made by: Juan Felipe Gonzalez and Nicole Vega

 This branch is the testing of our LinkDictionary program.
 Our goal is to find inefficienncies in the code to improve it.
+And then test how our program runs with ......

 ### Instructions
 You will work in pairs to create a JAVA project to manage a dictionary built using Linked lists.